 (1).
 Big Business: (Also referred to as: Corporate America; Multinationals; Corporate Interests) When we use any of these words, we sound like wild-eyed, radical left-wingers right off the bat.
 After all, most Americans think of themselves as pro-business.
 When we refer to “big business” in a negative way, people think, “what’s wrong with being a ‘big business?’”
 After all, they’d like their own businesses to get “big.”
 Nor do they have bad associations with the words “corporate” or “multinational.”
 They may even sound kind of exciting and worldly.
 So, when we make our cases against greedy CEOs and their companies, “Big Business” is one of the phrases progressives should ditch.
 Instead, progressives can try: Unelected Government.
 This puts big, global, multinationals in their proper context as unelected entities with once-unheard of amounts of power, whose actions have immense impact on our lives, and which can only be held in check by equally large entities like governments and unions.

-Phrases progressives need to ditch include “entitlements.”
+They’re not “entitlements.”
 Social Security, Medicare, and Unemployment are “earned benefits” that we PAY for.

 (2).
 Entitlements: I keep hearing reporters from NPR and other supposedly left or centrist news outlets use the word “entitlements,” and it makes me froth at the mouth.
 It implies that our country is overrun by lazy, fat crazy people who just want handouts.
 Any statement that includes the word “entitlements” is one of the phrases progressives need to ditch.
 Instead, we progressives should try: Earned Benefits.
 This term not only makes our social safety net sound better it’s also way more accurate.
 Programs like Social Security, Medicare, and Unemployment are all forms of insurance.
 We all pay into them for our entire working lives — via a percent of our income — and then collect from them when the time comes.
 And the Right clearly wants to steal our earned benefits and give them to Wall Street.

 What’s so great about “free market capitalism?”
-Chalk that one up as one of the phrases progressives need to ditch.

 (3).
 Free Market Capitalism: (Also referred to as: Capitalism, Free Markets, and Supply-Side Economics) Like “Fascism” and “Communism,” “Free Market Capitalism” is a 20th-century utopian ideal has failed badly — at least in its purest form.
 Yet most of us Americans hold the dream of “Free Market Capitalism” dear, and idealize ourselves as plucky, can-do, inventive entrepreneurs.
 Many of us also still like to think the system’s fair and that we all have a chance.
 So, “Free Market Capitalism” is probably one of the phrases progressives should ditch.
 Instead, progressives should try: Socialized Risk, Privatized Profits.
 This best describes our four-decades-long cruel and failed experiment in unfettered capitalism, as practiced since the 1970′s.
 And that’s what “free market capitalism” has really become.